hesara/mcont/README.md

 # MCont Add-on for Vaadin 7

-MCont is a data source add-on for Vaadin 7.
+MCont is a data source add-on for Vaadin 7 that provides bean subclass support for BeanContainer.

 ## Online demo